College Promise and ETS Announce MyPromise 2022 Symposium to Explore Essential Student Supports

 WASHINGTON, April 14, 2022 /PRNewswire/ -- Today, College Promise and ETS are pleased to announce the MyPromise 2022 Symposium, to take place on May 12th in Washington, DC.
 This in-person event aims to promote more intentional, equitable, doable, and achievable pathways for students to obtain the education, skills, and resources needed for success in and beyond postsecondary education.
 This one-day event will bring together students, Promise leaders, business champions, higher education pioneers, philanthropic organizations, government officials, and other stakeholders from across the country focused on increasing education and workforce outcomes for underserved student populations.
 To register and learn more about this event, please visit the event site.

-During this event, College Promise and ETS will spotlight their new study about programmatic strategies and supports to better serve five student populations: student parents, first-generation students, students in or aged-out of foster care, students with disabilities, and students needing academic preparation.
+During this event, College Promise and ETS will spotlight their new study about programmatic strategies and supports to better serve five student populations: student parents, first-generation students, students in or aged-out of foster care, students with disabilities, and students needing academic support.
 These reports explore the "ecosystems" of Promise wrap-around supports (such as academic assistance, child care, transportation, food, housing, etc.) to accelerate individual student population success in and beyond college.
 Designed by scholars who are subject matter experts, Promise leaders, and finance experts, these insights and recommendations will be used to inform and improve program design, guide the priority of investment in critical student supports, and promote a broader understanding of the college success needs for each student population.

 "We know that there is no single way to build a College Promise program and that not every model is the right fit for every student population.
 That's why we advanced our partnership with ETS to release these new research-based reports about ways to design postsecondary programs that optimize student success, particularly for these five populations," said Martha Kanter, CEO of College Promise.
 "The COVID-19 pandemic revealed many of the deeper inequities that exist within our education system.
 This new study will guide College Promise program improvements across the country, to give our students the resources and supports that are more essential than ever."